-Dr Trikha goes on to explain that chafing is usually a clinical diagnosis that primary affects areas such as the armpits, skinfold creases or anywhere where an individual experiences frequent skin rubbing and irritation.
+Dr Trikha explains that chafing is usually a clinical diagnosis that primary affects areas such as the armpits, skinfold creases or anywhere where an individual experiences frequent skin rubbing and irritation.

-“To treat chafing, you need to be able to spot the underlying cause,” Dr Trikha explains.
-“If the chafing causes a skin infection, this too will need to be treated with the correct antimicrobial agent.”
+“To treat chafing, you need to be able to spot the underlying cause,” Dr Trikha explains, but acknowledges, “If the chafing causes a skin infection, this too will need to be treated with the correct antimicrobial agent.”

 For simple chafing, Dr Trikha says antiperspirants can be used to minimise sweating and help reduce moisture.

 “Showering and drying using a soft towel immediately after physical activity is also recommended,” he adds.

 He also suggests trying to stay cool by wearing loose fitting clothing and trying to avoid over-heating by standing in shaded or air conditioned areas.